ericclack/pygamezero_animals/doc/index.rst

 Welcome to Animal Simulation Tutorial for Pygame Zero!
 ======================================================

-In this tutorial we'll make a simulation of animals with a flock and a preditor.
-You'll learn about object orientation, classes and forces of attraction, including some geometry maths.
+In this tutorial we'll use Python to explore modelling an ecosystem, with mountains, lakes, sheep, wolves and you as a shepheard.

+We'll learn about classes, forces between animals (attraction and fear) and a bit of geometry maths too (don't worry, we'll guide you through it).

 If you've not yet set up Pygame Zero and the editor Mu, head over to our `Flappy Bird Tutorial`_ and follow the instructions there.